WHO WE ARE

 AMY HOANG WRONA

 Amy Hoang Wrona is a highly experienced, successful, and results-oriented business development professional with over 20 years of experience in business development, strategy, and program management.
 Over the last five years, she has concentrated on business development in the US federal contracting space, helping small companies and nonprofit organizations achieve explosive growth and large companies win federal contracts worth hundreds of millions of dollars.
 In this time, she has helped three clients win nearly a billion dollars in US federal contracts.
 Ms. Wrona started her career in management consulting, working for KPMG Consulting and McKinsey and Company.
 She holds her MA in International Economics and Southeast Asia Studies from the Johns Hopkins University School for Advanced International Studies and her BA from Johns Hopkins University.
-Aside from her native English, she also speaks Vietnamese and Spanish.
+Aside from her native language English, she also speaks Vietnamese and Spanish.

 Robin Rosenbluth is a coach to fundraisers, career-changers, executive leaders and boards.
 She offers consulting services including development audits, feasibility studies, building major gift programs, board development, corporate/foundation relations, and donor stewardship for annual, endowment and capital campaigns.
 Robin teaches fundraising at Columbia University and NYU and has served as Columbia’s career coach.
 She previously worked at The Nature Conservancy raising principal gifts for international projects and at Columbia fundraising for medical research.
 At Continuum Health Partners, she managed institutional giving for four New York hospitals.
 She also served as the Development Director of the Ms. Foundation and worked at the Jewish Museum, the Brooklyn Museum and other environmental and women's organizations.
 She is a frequent speaker at fundraising conferences and served on the board of Women in Development and as the co-chair of the luncheon committee.